iivanoo/covid-apps-observer/data/data_us/reports/resources/org.alohasafe.alert___1.0.15/report.md

 <img src="2_star_reviews_wordcloud.png" alt="org.alohasafe.alert 2 reviews"/>
 </p>

+> Bluetooth is enabled on my phone, but the app will not allow me to enable exposure notifications!.....any ideas on how to fix this?<br> :date: __2021-07-11 17:34:56__

 > It intermittently gets stuck on checking for exposures.<br> :date: __2021-06-23 16:23:03__

 > 1?+AM 1AM a<br> :date: __2021-05-13 02:59:32__